 In all three periods there was, on the one hand, a strong determination on the part of some Americans to correct inequities, no matter what the cost.
 On the other hand, there was a cynicism that expressed itself by insisting that nothing could be done to change people's convictions and habits.
 In all three periods, even when we had a sense of déjà vu, there was a vigorous pursuit of the ideal of equality and fairness.
 That was the strength and the hope of those who worked on the race initiatives of the Truman Committee that produced To Secure These Rights and the Johnson commission that produced the Kerner Report on Civil Disorders.
-That was also the guiding light of those who worked on the produced One America in the 21" Century.
-After fifty years, many problems remain.
-Only

-Clinton Initiative in 1997 and 1998 and a continued, relentless struggle on the part of all of us can get the task done.
+That was also the guiding light of those who worked on the a continued, relentless struggle on the part of all of us can get the task done.